Smoked Sausage with Sriracha Mustard Sauce

 Smoked Blueberry Beanie Weenie

 I do love a big, big batch of smoked baked beans.
 And I love beans and weenies.
-So I was intrigued when I came across this recipe for smoked blueberry beanie weenies.
+So I was intrigued when I came across this recipe for some smoked blueberry beanie weenie.
 My first reaction was “What?
 Blueberry?”.
 Well, you often put maple syrup in beans and on pancakes.
 And you put blueberry syrup on pancakes… so maybe that’s where the original idea came from?
 Well, whatever spurred it, I love them.
 They are a very pleasant change from the usual beans that you’re expecting.
 Don’t tell anyone that there’s blueberry syrup in these beans.
 Just sit back and watch the surprise on their faces as they take their first bites.

 Smoked Blueberry Beanie Weenie